SurajMishra0/Larvel/README.md

 A server is a must,
 Ubuntu latest or 20.04 will work super fine for it & Windows are also good for it.
 Some part contains windows only working tool outsourced from online free available.
+Python 3.11.6 is required
+python 2.7 is required [BOTH VERSIONS] notepad++ will need to manupulate text files.

 # Process